 We would like to reassure you that our Wills and Probate team is here to help and support in these uncertain times and we are continuing to provide a high quality service to our clients, without the need for face to face contact, via telephone or video call.

 You can visit our Wills and LPA section here>

 To use our online Will writing service, please click here>

 Here, we answer some commonly asked questions:

-Yes.
-The coronavirus pandemic is causing many people to think about their financial affairs.
-Our team of Wills & Probate solicitors is able to set up a telephone or video call using FaceTime or Zoom to discuss your requirements.
+The coronavirus pandemic has caused many people to think about their financial affairs.
+While we are now starting to book in a limited number of appointments in our offices for clients, our team of Wills & Probate solicitors is also able to set up a telephone or video call using FaceTime or Zoom to discuss your requirements.
 Once we have your instructions, your Will can be drafted by a member of our team.
 It will then be sent to you for your approval via email or post.

 Although it is important to maintain an up-to-date will, we would caution against making any significant or rash changes during a time of distress.
 If you are unsure, seek our advice about whether your Will needs updating.
 We offer a free Will review service and will not recommend changes unless they are necessary.